-CAROLYN ANTONYCarolyn Antony is the Member Relations and Public Officer for the PAA.
+CAROLYN ANTONYCarolyn Antony is the Member Relations Officer for the PAA.
 Her previous professional careers include:

 - State Sales Manager in NSW & ACT for Hotel Serviced Apartment Group; Director at Peter Rand Group Leading Conference Brokers and Consultants (UK); Regional Sales Manager with Ladbroke Hotels/Hilton Hotels and Advertising Manager Oxford Review Publications.